 SmartAsset looked at a number of online tax preparation tools.
 We analyzed features and filing options to rank the best free programs available.
 Read on as we break down the best options.
+The table below compares the best free online options for tax software in 2021:

 Best Overall Free Online Tax Software